 Granted, shark attacks and shark bites tend to be rare, statistically speaking.
 Sharks don’t attack humans very often.
 However, it’s reasonably safe to assume those rates skyrocket when somebody decides to stick their hand in a shark’s mouth.

-So, then, this Australian lady’s decision to wave her dumb, meaty paw near the terrifying avenue of consumption for an ancient, soulless-eyed sea beast born only to murder and consume, seems exceptionally questionable.
+So, then, this Australian lady’s decision to wave her dumb, meaty paw near the terrifying death hole of an ancient, black-eyed sea beast born only to kill and consume, seems exceptionally questionable.

 Here’s a video of the incident, which happened off the coast of Western Australia, courtesy of ABC News.